ssha-org/ssha_web/content/lore.md

 B. **Publications Committee**

-1. Six members serving staggered three-year terms (see amendment to Constitution)
+1. Six members serving staggered three-year terms (see amendment to Constitution).

-2. Responsible for overseeing publications of Association: currently SOCIAL SCIENCE HISTORY (current contract with Cambridge University Press
+2. Responsible for overseeing publications of Association: currently SOCIAL SCIENCE HISTORY (current contract with Cambridge University Press).

 3. Responsible for selecting editors of the Journal and members of President's Book Award Committee.